davecheney/gogo/README.md

 ## todo

  * better package parsing (support all file types)
+ * improve cgo support
- * cgo support for build and test
+ * use the correct archchar for 5,6, and 8g.
  * project auto discovery; be able to invoke `gogo` from anywhere inside the project.
  * build tags support
  * support external tests in package, XTestGoFiles